Detergent thickeners may be responsible for biofilm growth leading to dangerous "chemical-resistant bugs" in a washing machine.

 Incoming bacteria accumulates inside the biofilm.

-Good bacteria, may enter the biofilm, spawn with-in the slime layer, and engender dangerous resistant bacteria.
+Good or bad bacteria, will enter the biofilm, spawn with-in it's slime layer, and does engender dangerous, resistant bacteria.

 Therefore, "Resistant Disease-Causing Bacteria" can and often does spawn In washing machines.